wwpa65/Cryptocurrencies/README.md

 ![Scatter](images/scatter_plot.png)

-**Scatter Plot 0f tradable Cryptocurrencies Colored by the K Clusters**
+**Scatter Plot of Tradable Cryptocurrencies Colored by the K Clusters**

 ![Scatter-hover](images/scatter_hover.png)

+**ScatterPlot of Tradable Cryptocurrencies Colored by the K Clusters (hovered on a data point to show details)*

 ## Summary

+We have created data frames, cleaned up data, standardadized data for further analysis.
+PCA and subsequent K-Means clustering on the 3 PC components in PCA was performed on pre-processed data.
+We found 4 clusters of Cryptocurrencies.